What is a fetal echocardiogram?

 What if my baby has a heart defect?

 We understand that facing a diagnosis of your baby’s heart condition can be very frightening.
-The Heart Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, has the expertise to support you and your baby throughout this journey.
+The Heart Program at Nicklaus Children's Hospital has the expertise to support you and your baby throughout this journey.
 If a heart defect is detected, your pediatric cardiologist will explain your treatment options.
 Your future visits may include meeting with other specialists on our team which may include:

 - Pediatric cardiac surgeon—a doctor who specializes in repairing a heart condition